-- a) Faxed assignments are not accepted, due to the potential volume of submissions. - b) Electronic mail (e-mail) or e-mail attachments is not an acceptable means of submission, unless specifically requested by the instructor because of the nature of the assignment.
-The volume of printing required on the receiving end is the basis for this prohibition. - c) If an assignment is due at a time when it is not possible for a student to be on campus, the student should: - at the earliest possible time, notify the instructor of this fact, and where possible, make alternate arrangements that are mutually agreeable for submission, and - as a default option, use conventional mail, making sure that the envelope containing the assignment is datestamped, with e-mail notification to the instructor that this action has been taken a) Students must get approval in writing from all the professors concerned in advance of its preparation.
+a) Electronic mail (e-mail) or e-mail attachments is not an acceptable means of submission, unless specifically requested by the instructor because of the nature of the assignment.
+The volume of printing required on the receiving end is the basis for this prohibition.

+b) If an assignment is due at a time when it is not possible for a student to be on campus, the student should:

+- at the earliest possible time, notify the instructor of this fact, and where possible, make alternate arrangements that are mutually agreeable for submission, and - as a default option, use conventional mail, making sure that the envelope containing the assignment is datestamped, with e-mail notification to the instructor that this action has been taken